basho/riak_kv/docs/NextGenAAE.md

 - riak_kv.tictacaae_exchangetick "240000"

 Exchanges are prompted every exchange tick, on each vnode.
 By default there is a tick every 4 minutes.
 Exchanges will skip when previous exchanges have not completed, in order to prevent a backlog of fetch-clock scans developing.
-Do not reduce this amount without ensuring that it remains more than twice the size of the vnode_inactivity_tmeout - the tick can prevent the vnode ever considering itself inactive, and hence prevent handoffs from being triggered.
+Do not reduce this amount without ensuring that it remains more than twice the size of the vnode_inactivity_timeout - the tick can prevent the vnode ever considering itself inactive, and hence prevent handoffs from being triggered.
 The tick size can be modified at run-time by setting the environment variable via riak attach.

 - riak_kv.tictacaae_rebuildtick "3600000"